meherfrioui2025/quran-be/README.md

 Stay spiritually connected every day with Islamic Daily Companion.
 This extension provides daily Islamic reminders and tools to support your faith, right from your browser.

 ✨ Features:
-📖 Daily Quran Verse – Displayed in Arabic, English, and French, with audio recitation.
+📖 Daily Quran Verse – Displayed in Arabic and English, with audio recitation.

 🤲 Daily Du’aa (Supplication) – Inspiring duaa to guide your day.